 View Clermont County Public Health’s Fee Schedule to find the amount of the assessment fee.

-Public Health Inspectors drive vehicles marked with a Clermont County Public Health logo.
-Inspectors also have Public Health photo ID badges.
+Public Health Inspectors drive vehicles marked with the Clermont County Public Health logo and wear Public Health photo ID badges.

 Acceptable Operation and Maintenance